justlab/COVID_19_admin_disparities/README.rst

 Instructions
 ============================================================

-All data collection, cleaning, and analysis are conducted via code/NYC_COVID_Disparities.R
+All data collection, cleaning, and analysis are conducted via code/NYC_COVID_Disparities.R.
+Before running this code, please be sure to create an API key for the US Census, which can be accessed here: https://api.census.gov/data/key_signup.html.
+Once you have acquired an API key, please input it into line 40 of your script.

 Packages and Installation
 ============================================================